 Ipê is the popular name for several species of trees of the genus Handroanthus.
 It disputes the position of the Brazil’s symbolic tree with Pau-Brasil.
 Its name comes from the Tupi language and means thick bark tree.

-In this way, IPÊ will allow to probe how chemical bonds occur at the interfaces of materials such as catalysts, electrochemical cells, materials subject to corrosion, or even how the electric current propagates in different materials, from insulators to superconductors.
+The IPÊ beamline is dedicated to studying the distribution of electrons in atoms and molecules present in liquid, solid, and gas interfaces and how it affects the properties of materials.
+As a result, IPÊ allows for investigations into how chemical bonds occur at the interfaces of materials like catalysts, electrochemical cells, materials subject to corrosion, or how electric current propagates in different materials, from insulators to superconductors.

 Quatis are diurnal mammals of the genus Nasua, common from South America to southern North America.
 Quatis are known for the fact that females live in groups, while adult males are solitary.